It is a process by which methyl groups are added to a DNA molecule.

 Methylation can occur only with 2 of DNA’s 4 bases i.e cytosine and adenosine.

-Cytosine methylation is seen in both eukaryotes and prokaryotes but its rate can vary widely.
+Cytosine methylation is seen in both eukaryotes and prokaryotes, but its rate can vary widely.

-But, adenosine methylation occurs in bacteria, plants and recently discovered in mammals as well.
+Adenosine methylation, on the other hand, occurs in bacteria, plants and recently discovered in mammals as well.

 DNA methylation occurs in three different sequences: CG, CHG or CHH, where H corresponds to Adenosine(A), Thymine(T) or Uracil/Guanine(U/G).